teambit/bit/scopes/workspace/variants/variants.docs.md

 ### The Wildcard (*) variant

-To select all components in the workspace use a wildcard (`a`).
+To select all components in the workspace use a wildcard (`*`).
 This is useful when wanting to apply a very general rules on all components.
 For example:

 ```json
 "teambit.workspace/variants": {